awsdocs/aws-security-hub-user-guide/doc_source/securityhub-internal-providers.md

 ##### Updating existing AWS Config findings in Security Hub<a name="integration-config-how-types-updating"></a>

 After AWS Config sends a finding to Security Hub, it can send updates to the same finding to Security Hub to reflect additional observations of the finding activity\.
+Updates are only sent for `ComplianceChangeNotification` events\.
+If no compliance change occurs, updates aren't sent to Security Hub\.
+Security Hub deletes findings 90 days after the most recent update or 90 days after creation if no update occurs\.

 ##### Regions in which AWS Config findings exist<a name="integration-config-how-types-regions"></a>